Angelo Tsagarakis: Stade Olympique Maritime Boulonnais (LNB Pro A) 2014–15

 After being the best French nationality scorer and player of his club team's each season since 2010–11, Tsagarakis finally played in the French top-tier level LNB Pro A with SOMB, in the 2014–15 season.
 His first season in the French national elite level was poorly negotiated by his club, which was relegated back down to the 2nd-tier level LNB Pro B for the next season.

-In a difficult team playing context, Tsagarakis made the most of his opportunity, finishing with a season average of 8 points per game, in just 18 minutes per game spent on the floor.
-He also finished in the top 10 in the league with a 43.5% shooting percentage from 3 point distance, on more than 4 3 point shot attempts per game.
+While his team struggled, Tsagarakis made the most of his opportunity, finishing with a season average of 8 points per game, in just 18 minutes per game spent on the floor.
+He also finished in the top 10 in the league with a 43.5% shooting percentage from 3 point distance, on more than four 3 point shot attempts per game.

 He played in 31 games, starting 5.
 During the last 4 games of the season, Tsagarakis averaged 12.3 points on 46% field goal shooting, with 50% shooting from 3 point range, on more than 6 long range shot attempts per game.
 He also shot 88% on free throws, and averaged 1.2 rebounds and 2.2 assists in 22 minutes per game during the same stretch, helping SOMB finish the season with 4 straight wins.
+His per 36 minutes averages (16 points, 3.3 assists and 3 rebonds) placed him among the 10 best French players in the division statistically.